solvvy/mobile-integration/mobile-integration-instructions.md

   }

   companion object {
-    private val BASE_URL = "<YOUR WEB TICKET SUBMISSION URL WITH SOLVVY>" }
+    private val BASE_URL = "<YOUR WEBVIEW URL WITH SOLVVY>" }
 }
 ```
-This is the basic code for opening your ticket submission page (which should auto-launch Solvvy) in a webview.
-If Solvvy is not installed on your web ticket submission page or does not auto-launch, contact your Solvvy Sales Engineer or Solutions Engineer.
+This is the basic code for opening your webview URL (which should auto-launch Solvvy).
+If Solvvy is not installed on your webview URL or does not auto-launch, contact your Solvvy Sales Engineer or Solutions Engineer.
 Note: to customize the behavior of the webview in various ways, please consult the [documentation](https://developer.android.com/reference/android/webkit/WebView).

 #### Navigating back to Solvvy after opening a link to a KB article